Communication Styles in Relationships: What Works & What Doesn’t

 What This Means for the Relationship

 When you are with a passive-aggressive communicator, especially with the more aggressive variety, get ready for lots of snidey remarks.
+“Oh, that was so smart of you.
+I wonder how you can be so intelligent and still make so little money.”

 4. Assertive